-Given the increasing commoditisation of financial services, brought about by digitisation and open banking, increased competition from agile, innovative and cashed up fintechs and a growing interest in financial wellness, customer engagement is rapidly climbing to the top of the list of priorities of financial services executives looking to acquire and retain customers.
+As financial services and other utilities such as energy, commoditise brought about by digitisation, regulation, competition from agile, innovative and cashed up techs and a growing interest in planetary and financial wellness, customer engagement is rapidly climbing to the top of the list of priorities of executives looking to acquire and retain customers.
 For those for whom this is true, understanding the rules for engagement become mandatory study.

 Mihály Csíkszentmihályi (pronounced “Me high?
 Cheeks sent me high! “) was the head of psychology at the University of Chicago is is most well known for his work on “The Flow” this work unpacks what it takes to be fully engaged.